phantasy-project/mpl4qt/docs/source/src/tut.rst

 a PyQt signal to this slot will make this happen.
-However, before writing some code to the generated Python module, one thing should keep in mind, that is usually the updating will not be applied directly to that Python file inplace, but by extending it, here is how to accomplish:
+However, before writing some code to the generated Python module, one thing should keep in mind, that is usually the updating will not be applied directly to that Python file in place, but by extending it, here is how to accomplish:

 Create a new file named as, for instance, ``app1.py``, and inherit the class which renders the UI, then extend within the new class: